A FREE RESOURCE FOR AIRPORT WILDLIFE HAZARD MANAGEMENT

 Juliana is experienced in managing and implementing conservation programmes, covering a wide range of locally endangered fauna.
 Currently, Juliana is the co-lead wildlife consultant for Changi Airport Group in Singapore where she strategises management plans to reduce bird strikes in the airport environment.
 When she is not working, Juliana enjoys hiking and spotting wildlife.

-BSc Zoology, Australia (Tas)
+B.Sc.
+Zoology, Australia (Tas)

 Debra Yap